India: Scores feared dead after Himalayan glacier breaks | DW | 07.02.2021

-As many as 150 people are feared dead in India's northern Uttarakhand state after a Himalayan glacier partially broke up, causing heavy flooding.
+More than 150 people are missing in India's northern Uttarakhand state after a Himalayan glacier partially broke up, causing heavy flooding.

-Indian authorities put districts in the north of the country on high alert on Sunday after part of a Himalayan glacier broke and caused widespread heavy flooding.
+Three people were confirmed dead and at least 150 were missing after a Himalayan glacier broke and caused major floods in northern India on Sunday.

+"We have located at least three dead bodies on the river bed.
+Our last update puts the missing person number at 150, and there are 16 or 17 persons trapped inside a tunnel," a police spokesperson in Uttarakhand state told AFP.

-Twitter users shared videos of the huge water deluge through a valley.
+Twitter users shared videos of the huge water deluge through a valley in Chamoli district after the glacier broke away from a hillside.

-One video showed what the user described as "scary visuals coming in from Chamoli district in Uttarakhand."

 Another video showed torrents of water smashing against the rocks on the banks of the river Dhauli Ganga.

-Officials told Reuters that people were being evacuated from areas near a river fed by the glacier where they had already seen rising water levels.

-The chief secretary for the Uttarakhand state, Om Prakesh, told Reuters that 100 to 150 people were feared dead, but "the actual number has not been confirmed yet."

-Local residents told the news agency that they feared workers from the nearby hydropower project had been swept away by the flood as well as other villagers who had been near the river at the time.
+Local residents told Reuters they feared workers from a nearby hydropower project had been swept away by the flood as well as other villagers who had been near the river at the time.

 The videos shared on social media showed how the dam was unable to hold back the sheer weight of water.

-DW's Nimisha Jaiswal in New Delhi said a huge operation is underway in the region to try to save lives.
+DW's Nimisha Jaiswal in New Delhi said a huge operation was now underway in the region to try to find those missing.

 "We're hearing of multiple teams of rescue management forces being deployed; the army, the national disaster reserve force, as well as border police," she said.